 Once you’ve stopped using email for collaboration internally, you should start extending this to people you work with from the outside.

-If you work with someone sporadically, then just learn to forward their emails to your project management tool and it’ll automatically convert these emails to tasks.
-This way they’re in your system and you can work on them with your team.
+If you work with someone sporadically, learn to forward their emails to your project management tool and it’ll automatically convert these emails to tasks.
+This way, they’re in your system and you can work on them with your team.
 Most modern tools let you do that.

-When you work with some freelancers or contractors more regularly, consider adding them to your internal project management tool as team members or just share projects with them.
-This way you’ll be working more efficiently with them, as well.
+When you work with freelancers or contractors more regularly, consider adding them to your internal project management tool as team members or just share projects with them.
+This allows you to work more efficiently with them, as well.

 Communicate internally on written texts